tarantool/avro-schema/README.md

 }
 ```

-The following types can be marked as a nullable:
+The following types can be marked as nullable:

 * All primitive types: null, boolean, int, long, float, double, bytes, string.
 * All named complex types: record, fixed, enum.
-* Almost all unnamed complex types: array, map (except union).
+* Almost all unnamed complex types: array, map (but not union).

 Notes:

 * A type reference can be non-nullable or nullable (asterisk-marked)
   independently of the original type definition.
-* Use standard `{'null', ...}` to make a union nullable type.
+* Use standard `{'null', ...}` without an asterisk to make a union nullable type.
+* The xflatten method is not designed to work with complex nullable types.

+...

 [1]: http://grokbase.com/t/avro/user/108svyaz63/why-array-and-map-are-not-named-type
 [2]: https://cwiki.apache.org/confluence/display/AVRO/AEP+102+-+Named+Unions